Doaa-Hindawii/WEATHER-JOURNAL-APP/README.md

 # Weather-journal-app
-The second project of Udacity FWD scholarShip.
+The second project of Udacity FWD Scholarship.

 ## Overview
 This project was about creating an asynchronous web app that uses OpenWeatherMap API and user data to dynamically update the UI.